 The crowds and the physical space was about 20% smaller this year.
-The quality of the show still maintained its excellence as an important platform for scientific review and new product introductions.
+The quality of the show still maintained its excellence as an essential platform for scientific review and new product introductions.
 Many of the large radiation equipment manufacturers focused more on software than hardware.

-Stopping by the booth were hyperthermia luminaries, Dr. Zeljko Vujaskovic from University of Maryland, Dr. Mark Hurwitz from Thomas Jefferson Sidney Kimmel Cancer Center and Dr. Niloy Datta, Kantonsspital Aarau, Switzerland.
+Stopping by the booth were hyperthermia luminaries, Dr. Zeljko Vujaskovic from the University of Maryland, Dr. Mark Hurwitz from Thomas Jefferson Sidney Kimmel Cancer Center, and Dr. Niloy Datta, Kantonsspital Aarau, Switzerland.
 Dr. Datta presented a poster titled "Therapeutic Options for Locally Advanced Cervix Cancer: A Systematic Review and Network Meta-analysis" at the new ASTRO Digital Poster Pavilion.

-We would also like to thank our partners Sennewald Medizintechnik (Germany/Europe/Russia) for their participation in the booth.
-As well as Orientech (China); Tema Sinergie (Italy); Hanbeam Technology (South Korea) and our newest partners Sukosol (Thailand) and HuaLong BioMed (Taiwan), for bringing in a constant flow of prospects from around the globe.
+We would also like to thank our partners Sennewald Medizintechnik (Germany/Europe/Russia), for their participation in the booth.
+As well as Orientech (China), Tema Sinergie (Italy), Hanbeam Technology (South Korea), and our newest partners Sukosol (Thailand) and HuaLong BioMed (Taiwan), for bringing in a constant flow of prospects from around the globe.

 The next stop is the 2018 Taiwan Radiation Oncology Annual Symposium sponsored by TASTRO - Taiwan Society for Therapeutic Radiation Oncology, held in Kaohsiung City, Taiwan Nov.
 10 - 11.
 Our Taiwan partner Ames Medical will have a booth, and Dr. Zeljko Vujaskovic is a featured speaker presenting his work in hyperthermia and its role in proton therapy.